Should Pete Alonso serve as more of a DH in 202...

 - News Article

-On Baseball Night in NY, Chris Williamson, Todd Zeile, Anthony Recker, and Jon Hein talk about expectations for Pete Alonso in 2022 and if he should see at-bats at DH if it becomes universal.
+On Baseball Night in NY, Chris Williamson, Todd Zeile, Anthony Recker, and Jon Hein talk about expectations for Pete Alonso in 2022 as well as if he should s...

 More Recent New York Mets Articles